sajayprakash/megathread/docs/README.md

 - [User-Agent Switcher and Manager](https://addons.mozilla.org/en-US/firefox/addon/user-agent-string-switcher/) - Spoof websites trying to gather information about your web navigation—like your browser type and operating system
 - [Terms of Service; Didn't Read](https://tosdr.org/) - Provides TL;DR for Terms of Service
 - ~~[HTTPS Everywhere](https://www.eff.org/https-everywhere)~~ ([Enable `HTTPS-Only Mode` in all browsers](https://www.eff.org/deeplinks/2021/09/https-actually-everywhere))

-## Userscripts (Tampermonkey)
-- [Anti-anti-copy](https://greasyfork.org/en/scripts/7197-anti-anti-copy) - some websites prevent you from copying text. this script bypass it

-- [Anti-Adblock Killer 🌟](https://github.com/reek/anti-adblock-killer#anti-adblock-killer--reek) - Helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable

-- [Login reminder popup remover 🌟](https://greasyfork.org/en/scripts/395497-login-reminder-popup-remover) - Removes the nagging login popups and banners from mobile and desktop versions of Facebook, Instagram, Reddit, Twitter, Quora, Ask.fm, VK, Pinterest and from the mobile version of Youtube

-- [Pinterest without registration](https://greasyfork.org/en/scripts/6325-pinterest-without-registration) - Browse Pinterest without login/registration

 # Search Engines
 - [Duckduckgo 🌟](https://duckduckgo.com/) - A privacy respecting search engine